zranger1/PixelblazePatterns/README.md

 with home automation controllers.
 All setup and control is done via the websockets interface.
-There is no Web UI.  **If you have a home automation system that supports it, like the Hubitat Elevation, this is the multisegment pattern you want.**  See the setup guide - MULTISEG_HA.md - for full instructions and lists of settings and effects.
+There is no Web UI.  **If you have a home automation system that supports it, like the Hubitat Elevation, this is the multisegment pattern you want.**  See the setup guide, [MULTISEG_HA.md](https://github.com/zranger1/PixelblazePatterns/blob/master/MULTISEG_HA.md) for full instructions and lists of settings and effects.

 ## multisegmentdemo.js
 Demonstration/testbed for the multisegment pattern, with Pixelblaze Web UI controls.
 If you don't have a home automation system and/or just want to see what the multisegment pattern can do, this is the one to try!
-Again, See the setup guide - MULTISEG_HA.md - for full instructions and lists of settings and effects.
+Again, See the setup guide, [MULTISEG_HA.md](https://github.com/zranger1/PixelblazePatterns/blob/master/MULTISEG_HA.md) for full instructions and lists of settings and effects.

 ## voronoimix2D.js